bigmlcom/bigmler/docs/index.rst

 --max_parallel_models MAX_PARALLEL_MODELS    Max number of models to create in parallel --randomize           Use a random set of fields to split on.

 Ensembles aren't `first-class citizen <http://en.wikipedia.org/wiki/First-class_citizen>`_ in BigML yet.
-So make sure that you tag your models conveniently so that you can then retrieve them conveniently to generate prediction from multiple models.
+So make sure that you tag your models conveniently so that you can then retrieve them later to generate predictions.
 We expect to have ensembles at the first level of our API pretty soon.

 Public Resources
 ----------------